rloufoster/surfs_up/README.md

 ![Dec_DescriptiveStats](https://github.com/rloufoster/surfs_up/blob/main/Resources/Dec_TempDescriptiveStats_Del2.png?raw=true)

+#### Key Differences on Weather in Oahu

 * The average recorded temperature in June is approximately 75 degrees F, 4 degrees higher than the average temp in December.

 * Both June and December showed similar max temperatures, however December min temp was 8 degrees lower than June.

-* The December temperatures are only slightly more variable than those in June.
+* The December temperatures are only slightly more variable than those in June with a std of 3.74 compared to that of June at 3.25.

 ## Summary

-To recap, even though temperatures recorded in December vary slightly more than those in June, December would still provide optimal weather conditions for both surfing and ice cream.
+Even though temperatures recorded in December are slightly more variable than in June, December would still provide optimal weather conditions for both surfing and ice cream.
 The average temperatures in June and December only differ by 4 degrees.

-I would like to review other important variables that are correlated with optimal beach and surfing weather.
-Sunch varibles include precipitation, wave swells and wind condition.
-Though there may be some contrasting optimal conditions based on surfing vs sunbathing, it is important to identify those conditions and see how they correlate to foot traffic to the beach (depending on the time of year).
-It would be foolish to only value temperatures as the key indicator for opening a business.
+In addition, precipitation is very moderate year round, only 14% in June and 22% in December.

+Future analyses might investigate other variables that influence optimal surfing conditions such as the wind and wave swells.
+It's no mystery that Oahu is know to be one of the prime surfing locations in the world, but are there specific locations on Oahu that are better than others.
+Also, a more thorough dive into the temperature and precipitation might reveal more variance in climate if it filtered for a longer timeframe.
+Say 10 years.
+I would also want to include a seasonal analysis.
+Most variable weather patterns happen at the changes of the seasons.
+Instead of capturing only June and December precipitation and temperature, I would include March and September.